naveenprakash74/InnovateIND/README.md

 # Step 2:
   connect the circuit carefully.
 (I Attaced file with it)
 # step 3:
-  Uplode SmartCarFinal.py code in to your Pi
+  Uplode SmartCarFinal.py code in to your Pi and Run It your car is working